The perineum is the area between the genitals and the anus. There are many different possible causes of pain in this part of the body.

 An episiotomy is a procedure in which doctors make a small cut into the perineum to expand the vaginal opening during childbirth.

 This procedure is still fairly common during childbirth.
-However, an increasing number of experts are recommending against the use of routine episiotomies, as some
+However, an increasing number of experts are recommending against the use of routine episiotomies, as some research suggests that they might increase the risk of incontinence and pelvic pain.

 The pain resulting from an episiotomy is similar to that of a perineal tear.
 The severity of the symptoms and the healing time will vary among women, depending on the type of tear or episiotomy.